-How to read and use the envelope trading indicator
+How to read and use the Envelope Indicator

-Envelope or envelope channel is a technical trading indicator which is used to identify trading ranges, to confirm a trend or overbought and oversold periods.
+Envelope or envelope channel is a technical trading indicator that is used to identify trading ranges, to confirm a trend or overbought and oversold periods.
 It is considered to be a trend and a lagging indicator.
 The idea behind this indicator is that the price has the tendency to remain within a certain range during normal market conditions.
-However, when these conditions are changing the price has the potential to move above or below the envelope bands, which is signalling possible trading positions.
+However, when these conditions are changing the price has the potential to move above or below the envelope bands, which signals possible trading positions.

 Upper band or envelope = SMAN + (SMAN x D%)